David Deutsch: Invariants

 "That the truth consists of hard-to-vary assertions about reality is the most important fact about the physical world."

-Invariance as a fundamental aspect of a scientific account of reality has long been part of philosophy of science: for example, Friedel Weinert's book The Scientist as Philosopher (2004) noted the presence of the theme in many writings from around 1900 onward, such as works by Henri Poincaré (1902), Ernst Cassirer (1920), Max Born (1949 and 1953), Paul Dirac (1958), Olivier Costa de Beauregard (1966), Eugene Wigner (1967), Lawrence Sklar (1974), Michael Friedman (1983), John D. Norton (1992), Nicholas Maxwell (1993), Alan Cook (1994), Alistair Cameron Crombie (1994), Margaret Morrison (1995), Richard Feynman (1997), Robert Nozick (2001) and Tim Maudlin (2002).

 The Beginning of Infinity

 Deutsch's second book, The Beginning of Infinity: Explanations that Transform the World, was published on 31 March 2011.
 In this book, he views the British Enlightenment of the 17th and 18th centuries as near the beginning of a potentially unending sequence of purposeful knowledge creation.
 He examines the nature of knowledge, memes, and how and why creativity evolved in humans.

 Awards and honours

 The Fabric of Reality was shortlisted for the Rhone-Poulenc science book award in 1998.
 Deutsch was awarded the Dirac Prize of the Institute of Physics in 1998, and the Edge of Computation Science Prize in 2005.
 In 2017, he received the Dirac Medal of the International Centre for Theoretical Physics (ICTP).
 Deutsch is linked to Paul Dirac through his doctoral advisor Dennis Sciama, whose doctoral advisor was Dirac.
 Deutsch was elected a fellow of the Royal Society (FRS) in 2008.
 In 2018, he received the Micius Quantum Prize.
 In 2021, he was awarded the Isaac Newton Medal and Prize.
 On September 22, 2022, he was awarded the Breakthrough Prize in Fundamental Physics, shared with Charles H. Bennet, Gilles Brassard and Peter Shor.